Last Updated on January 11, 2023 by Raoul Patel

-Astrology related applications became more popular in 2019.
+Astrology related applications became ever more popular in 2022.
 So much venture capital has been invested into the industry that it could now be worth $2 billion.

 “The algo-seance is the evocation of spirit contact through technological production, which is really our materialist, technologised civilisational impulse to find consciousness everywhere.”